 - If an Uber or Lyft driver causes the accident, then Uber or Lyft will NOT cover the damage done to their vehicle.
 They will have to use their own insurance policy to cover the costs.

-If you or someone you care about was involved in an Uber or other rideshare service accident, and needs a free consultation, please contact the personal injury attorneys at Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers to answer your questions: 713-364-0723.
+If you or someone you care about was involved in an Uber or other rideshare service accident, and needs a free consultation, please contact the attorneys for personal injury at Schechter, Shaffer & Harris, L.L.P., Accident & Injury Lawyers to answer your questions: 713-364-0723.